-As Torrance Mayor, Cliff – a former councilman and current El Camino College Governing Board Member – will leverage his experience and independent leadership to bring Torrance together.
+As Torrance Mayor, Cliff – a businessman and current elected El Camino College Trustee – will leverage his experience and independent leadership to bring Torrance together.

 Son of Teachers